Cancer Minor

 Cancer Minor (Latin for "lesser crab") was a constellation composed from a few stars in Gemini adjacent to Cancer.
 The constellation was introduced in 1612 (or 1613) by Petrus Plancius.

-The 5th-magnitude stars constituting Cancer Minor were HIP 36616, and 68, 74, 81 and 85 Geminorum, forming a faint natural arrow-shaped asterism.
+The 5th-magnitude stars constituting Cancer Minor were HD 59686, and 68, 74, 81 and 85 Geminorum, forming a faint natural arrow-shaped asterism.

 It is only found on a few 17th-century Dutch celestial globes and in the atlas of Andreas Cellarius.
 It was no longer used after the 18th century.